-The company can help the community set up reserves for investment programs.
-For e.g., 3/10 of a cent per kWh and offer advisory services.
+The company can offer advisory services.
 They could help us develop a plan and connect us to solar developers.

 Discussion on HB 281: In the future it will be easier to develop solar projects in our region if legislation passes that would allow solar arrays to generate up to 5 megawatts.